dex2dot0/HMDA-Hero/README.md

 - [ ] Replace Bootstrap 4, potentially with Tailwind.
 There is a codemod that might be useful for this. https://github.com/awssat/tailwindo

+- [ ] See more at the GitHub Issues list for [enhancement requests](https://github.com/dex2dot0/HMDA-Hero/labels/enhancement)

 ## Getting started

-You must have node.js installed.
+You must have [node.js](https://nodejs.org/en/) installed.
 We'd recommend the latest stable version.

 ### Running the project